QED-DeveloperPortal/qed-developer-portal-public/_posts/2023/2023-03-20-How to edit a post using GitHub repository.md

 ---
-title: How to update existing content using the GitHub repository
+title: "How to update existing content using the GitHub repository?"
 author: jeny-amatya-qed
-categories: [Public]
+categories: public
 classification: Official (Everyone)
 tags: [getting-started]
 date: 2023-03-20 01:38:13